weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 {
   "error": true,
   "user": [],
-  "message": "The users could not be found in the database.."
+  "message": "The users could not be found in the database."
 }
 ```